anorsich/concourse-ansible-deploy/readme.md

 In AWS, create/note the keypair to be used on the machine, and if you haven't already created a security group with inbound port 80 allow from wherever you need, do that too and note the `sg-xxxxxx` id for later.
 If you're deploying into a VPC, note down the subnet id to be deployed into.

-Using an elastic IP is recommended.
-If you do, create a Route53 record for Concourse to use with that elastic IP.
+Using an elastic IP is recommended (allocate one in AWS and note its address).
+Create a Route53 record for Concourse to use with that elastic IP.
 Update the `nginx_server_name` value in `vars/credentials.yml` with this DNS address before you deploy.

 Ensure the required environment variables listed below are set (and override any optional ones) :